wendyb8188/sep11-freedom-project/README.md

 The "Freedom Project" for SEP11 is all about creating an interactive program that uses Javascript (coding language) and a tool of one's own choice (JS library, framework...etc).
 The purpose of this blog is to show how Javascript can be used to make a functional interactive program which can be applied to the real world.

 ## Content
 For my project, I made a platformer game.
 These blogs will walk through my process of independently studying [kaboom](https://kaboomjs.com/) in order to create an inspiring, fun game!
+In this blog, I will explain how platformer games can be implemented in three different ways: Socially, Globally, Economically.

-## Links
+## Take a look at the links below:

 [Product](https://replit.com/@wendyb8188/FreedomProject?v=1)